Rudresh-pandey/Python_password_generator/README.md

 _more:- * using the manupulation of xl sheet put all the
-	  passwords with the username and sl.no in the sheet using openpyxl package
+	  passwords with the username in the sheet using openpyxl package